batgot7-code/Conversational-AI-System-using-Open-Source-LLMs-LangChain-Ollama-groq-/README.md

 (LangChain + Ollama / Groq)

-This project is a lightweight, modular Conversational AI system built using open-source Large Language Models (LLMs).
+This project is a lightweight, modular, powerful and flexible Conversational AI system built using open-source Large Language Models (LLMs).
 It leverages LangChain for orchestration and supports both local inference via Ollama and ultra-fast cloud inference via Groq.

 The system is designed to be flexible, efficient, and developer-friendly, making it ideal for building chatbots, assistants, and AI-powered applications without relying on proprietary models.

+A key highlight of this system is its browser access capability, enabling the AI to retrieve real-time, up-to-date information from the web, overcoming the static knowledge limitations of traditional LLMs.

 <b>FEATURES </b>